arvarik/openai-kotlin/README.md

 `export OPENAI_API_KEY=<your_api_key>`

+Then, run the command `./gradlew build` to build the program.

-If you want to do this on startup of every shell session, add the above statement to your bash/zsh rc file (in either `~/.bashrc` or `~/.zshrc` respectively)
+If you want to do this on startup of every shell session, add the above statements to your bash/zsh rc file (in either `~/.bashrc` or `~/.zshrc` respectively)

 ### Example Run